onzfonz/comp227/src/content/5/en/part5d.md

 ![terminal output of running npm e2e tests showing passed](../../images/5/39x.png)

 Notice that videos of the test execution will be saved to *cypress/videos/*, ***so you should add `cypress/videos` to your .gitignore***.
+It is also possible to [turn off](https://docs.cypress.io/guides/guides/screenshots-and-videos#Videos) video generation.

 The frontend and the test code can be found on the [GitHub](https://github.com/comp227/part2-tasks/tree/part5-11) branch *part5-11*.